• Skip to primary navigation

 What is a compound butter?

 Compound butters are butters that have additional flavors or ingredients added to them.
-A few more of my favorite compound butters are here.
+This could be anything from citrus zest and wine, to spices and fruits.
+(Here is a handful of more of my favorite compound butters.)

-• unsalted butter - I usually cook and bake with unsalted butter so I can better control how much salt goes in the recipe.
+• unsalted butter - It's usually best to cook and bake with unsalted butter so you can control how much salt goes in the recipe.

-- If you haven't bought your Hatch chiles pre-roasted, here's and easy step-by-step guide for How to Roast and Peel Peppers.
-When the chiles are roasted they will weigh less, about ¼ pound.
-Keep this in mind if you purchase them pre-roasted.
-(It's about 2 large peppers.)
+- If you haven't bought your Hatch chiles pre-roasted, here's an easy step-by-step guide for How to Roast and Peel Peppers.

 two roasted and peeled hatch chiles on parchment